 Yes, in order to maintain your QTLS status and appear on SET’s Professional Status Register you must be an active SET member.
 If your membership lapses, you will no longer appear on SET’s Professional Status Register and your record in the DfE’s central record of qualified teachers will reflect that you are not a qualified teacher.
 You will however retain your TRN.

-Yes, if you achieve QTLS in the future, and you maintain an active SET membership, and you consent to data sharing with the DfE, then your record on the DfE’s central record of qualified teachers will reflect that you are a qualified teacher.
-The DfE make this information available to relevant stakeholders through their digital services.
+Yes, if you achieve QTLS status in the future, and you maintain your SET membership, and you consent to data sharing with the DfE, then your record on the DfE’s central record of qualified teachers will reflect that you hold QTS as long as your SET membership continues to be active.
+This is because you must hold both QTLS and active SET membership, so the date QTS is attained is taken from whichever date is the latter.

 We are currently working with the DfE to facilitate this.
 Eligible members will be notified in due course.
 If you require a TRN urgently, please speak to your employer in the first instance.